Representation Recycling for Streaming Video Analysis: Related Work

 \subsection{Video Semantic Segmentation}

 Semantic segmentation is a costly, spatially dense prediction task.
-Its application to videos remains relatively limited.
-To reduce the computational cost, most works rely on exploiting temporal relations between frames using methods such as feature warping~\cite{gadde2017semantic,xu2018dynamic,huang2018efficient,jain2019accel}, feature propagation~\cite{shelhamer2016clocknet,li2018low}, feature aggregation~\cite{hu2020temporally}, and knowledge distillation~\cite{liu2020efficient}.
+Due to this specific nature of the task, its application to videos remains relatively limited.
+Most works rely on exploiting temporal relations between frames using methods such as feature warping~\cite{gadde2017semantic,xu2018dynamic,huang2018efficient,jain2019accel}, feature propagation~\cite{shelhamer2016clocknet,li2018low,liang2022ant}, feature aggregation~\cite{hu2020temporally}, and knowledge distillation~\cite{liu2020efficient,liu2022efficient,habibian2022delta} to reduce the computational cost.

 Gadde et al.~\cite{gadde2017semantic} propose warping features of the previous frame at different depths based on optical flow.
-Xu et al.~\cite{xu2018dynamic} evaluate regions of the input frame and decide on whether to warp the features with a cheap flow network or use the large segmentation model based on a confidence score.
+Xu et al.~\cite{xu2018dynamic} evaluate regions of the input frame and decide whether to warp the features with a cheap flow network or use the large segmentation model based on a confidence score.
 Huang et al.~\cite{huang2018efficient} keep a moving average over time by combining the segmentation maps from the current frame with the warped map from the previous frame.
-Jain et al.~\cite{jain2019accel} warp high-quality features from the previous key-frame and fuse them with lower quality features calculated on the current frame to make predictions.
+Jain et al.~\cite{jain2019accel} warp high-quality features from the last key frame and fuse them with lower-quality features calculated on the current frame to make predictions.

 Shelhamer et al.~\cite{shelhamer2016clocknet} propose an adaptive method that schedules updates to the multi-level feature map so that features of layers with smaller changes are carried forward (without any transformation).
-Li et al.~\cite{li2018low} introduce an adaptive key-frame scheduling method based on the deviation of low-level features compared to the previous key-frame and if the deviation is small, the features are propagated with spatially variant convolution.
+Li et al.~\cite{li2018low} introduce an adaptive key frame scheduling method based on the deviation of low-level features compared to the previous key frame.
+If the deviation is small, the features are propagated with spatially variant convolution.
+Liang et al.~\cite{liang2022ant} apply the full model on key frames and propose to adaptively choose the depth of the network at each non-key frame.